What Is An Audiophile? – Music Addict?

 - They’re all snobs that “only listen to the best”

-- They’ll never listen to a pair of Beats headphones
+- They’ll never use a pair of Beats headphones

 Depending on who you talk to, some of these misconceptions might be true.
 Since we all enjoy music our own way, you can see how much subjectivity plays a role.